Implications of inertial subrange scaling for stably stratified mixing: Emergent phenomena

-A distinguishing characteristic of sheared stratified turbulence, relative to other stratified flows, is the absence of axisymmetry normal to gravity with the result that anisotropy must be parameterised in each dimension.
+Furthermore, a distinguishing characteristic of sheared stratified turbulence, relative to other stratified flows, is the absence of axisymmetry normal to gravity with the result that anisotropy must be parameterised in each dimension.
 Inertially-relevant anisotropy can be characterised by the variance of individual velocity vector components as they contribute to the mean turbulent kinetic energy.
 These velocity variances resulting from anisotropic dynamics are shown in figure \ref{fig:energy}a.

 We observe turbulent kinetic energy is dominated by streamwise velocity fluctuations with the smallest contributions coming from vertical velocity fluctuations.
 Notably distinct from axisymmetric flows, the horizontal components of velocity variance represent approximately 80 percent of the total contributions to kinetic energy.
 The cross-stream velocity variance accounts for only 30 percent of the total energy.
-The vertical variance, subject to exchanges to potential energy, is typically suggested to vary as a function of Froude number \citep{brethouwer07}, here accounting for approximately 20 percent of the total energy and remaining constant as a function of $\Reb$.
+The vertical variance, subject to exchanges to potential energy, is typically suggested to vary as a function of Froude number \citep{brethouwer07}.
+Here, the vertical variance accounts for approximately 20 percent of the total energy and we observe that it remains largely constant as a function of $\Reb$.

 Perhaps surprisingly, anisotropy of velocity fluctuations increases with increasing dynamic range.
-That is, the streamwise velocity component becomes increasingly dominant with increasing Reynolds number apparently at the expense of the cross-stream velocity variance.
-One possible interpretation is that declining viscous effects at inertial scales allow the flow to evolve to an inertial equilibrium state.
+That is, the streamwise velocity component becomes increasingly dominant with increasing Reynolds number, apparently at the expense of the cross-stream velocity variance.
+One possible interpretation is that reducing viscous effects at inertial scales as the dynamic range increases allows the flow to evolve towards an inertial equilibrium state.